(Published in Mojave River Review – Fall/Winter 2018)

-In the mirror, he was…Casper!
+In the mirror, he was…a cartoon…Casper!
 Father Joseph had thrown his first pizza dough to the heavens and but for his big, graying head getting in the way, almost caught it.

-He’d seen a lifetime of births, deaths, and redemptions.
-But the moment the dough left his hands, by some unseen spirit and energy, was just as miraculous and baffling as any of life’s mysteries.
+He was witness to endless births, deaths, and redemptions.
+But that first, delicious moment the dough left his hands by some unseen spirit and energy, was just as miraculous and baffling as any of life’s mysteries.
 It was an ‘Immaculate Ejection’, he’d tell Father Martin: the dough spun off, up, and away from his knuckles in an instant, fluttering at the top of its trajectory in defiance of all earthly bounds, preordained.

 As a child, he haunted the pizzerias of Roosevelt Avenue.
-Legions of young war veterans in crisp white t-shirts showcased in storefront kitchens their proprioceptive precision, flying discs of dough and landing them like sweet, obedient doves.
-These were displays of virile competence, the hand-making of celebratory Eucharist for the palate, and its benediction all rolled into one.
+Legions of young war veterans in crisp white t-shirts showcased in storefront kitchens their hand-eye virtuosity, flying discs of dough and landing them like sweet, obedient doves.
+These were displays of virile competence, the creation of a celebratory Eucharist for the palate, and its benediction, all rolled into one.
 Like a Stromboli, if you’d prefer.

 These were impossible skills, an assignment by the Almighty gifts of touch and balance and coordination so divine that mere mortals could never possess them.
 Like those of the other-worldly baton-twirling majorettes in town parades, or the spectral jugglers of Ringling’s.